sciknoworg/llms4subjects/shared-task-datasets/TIBKAT/README.md

 - [**tib-core-subjects**](https://github.com/sciknoworg/llms4subjects/tree/main/shared-task-datasets/TIBKAT/tib-core-subjects) **dataset:** The `train dataset` contains 41,902 records, and the `dev dataset` contains 6,980 records.
 In this subset, records are included only if at least one of the annotated GND subjects belongs to TIB's original core subject classification.

-For Sub-task 1 - Multi-domain Classification, participants are required to use only the all-subjects dataset, as it encompasses all 28 predefined domains, providing systems with a broader distribution of data records.
+For Subtask 1 - Multi-domain Classification, participants are required to use only the all-subjects dataset, as it encompasses all 28 predefined domains, providing systems with a broader distribution of data records.
 However, there are some exceptions.
 Specifically, a small subset of records does not include domain information in its metadata.
 Out of the 95,603 records in the train and development splits, only 278 records lack domain details.
 The list of these records can be found [here](all-subjects/data-statistics/Records_without_Domains.json).

-For Sub-task 2 - Subject Indexing, participants can choose between the two datasets based on their project needs—whether to work with the larger, more comprehensive set or focus on a smaller, more manageable subset of records within TIB’s core subject classes for subject indexing.
+For Subtask 2 - Subject Indexing, participants can choose between the two datasets based on their project needs—whether to work with the larger, more comprehensive set or focus on a smaller, more manageable subset of records within TIB’s core subject classes for subject indexing.

 Each dataset folder is organized into two directories: `data`, which contains the actual dataset files, and `data-statistics`, which provides detailed statistical analyses on various aspects of the dataset.